 Why you need to format WD My Passport for Mac

-Some Mac users have complained that the WD My Passport is read-only on Mac.
-Such a problem may be caused by the read-only permission, drive corruption, or the incompatibility of the file system between the external drive and the Mac operating system.
+Some Mac users have complained that the WD My Passport is read-only on Mac, and they can't transfer files to WD My Passport from Mac.
+Such a problem may be caused by read-only permission, drive corruption or the incompatibility of the file system between the external drive and the Mac operating system.
 And the last one is the main and most common reason causing the WD My Passport external hard drive unusable on Mac.